 If your price is too high, you’ll likely lose.
 A competitive pricing analysis is the best way to set the right price, but many businesses don’t know how to approach it.
 We’ll perform the analysis for you and tell you the optimal price to raise your chances of winning.
 Even help properly write proposals to set you above your competition

-At Government Contract Services, we’ve specialized in helping businesses have successful relationships with the government for over 25 years.
+At Capitol 50 Consultants our team has specialized in helping businesses have successful relationships with the government for over 25 years.
 Looking for a hassle-free path to winning a government contract?
 We’ve got you covered.